lablup/backend.ai-docs-webui/docs/session_list/session_list.rst

 the Running tab on the right, you can check the information on the currently running sessions.
 Click the Finished tab to see the list of terminated sessions.
-For each session, you can check information such as ID, created date, used time, allocated resources, resource usage, and etc.
+For each session, you can check information such as ID, created date, used time, allocated resources, resource usage, etc.

 .. image:: session_list.png
    :align: center